Game of Thrones: The Giants – Myths, Legends, and the Reality of Westeros's Titans

 The Giants and the White Walkers

 The relationship between the giants and the White Walkers is a significant aspect of their narrative.
 While the exact nature of their relationship remains ambiguous, various theories have emerged.
 Some believe that the giants initially fought alongside the First Men against the White Walkers, using their immense size and strength to repel the icy invaders.
-Others suggest that some giants may have been corrupted or subjugated by the White Walkers, becoming servants or weapons in their armies.
+That said, others suggest that some giants may have been corrupted or subjugated by the White Walkers, becoming servants or weapons in their armies.
 This ambiguity adds to the overall mystique surrounding the giants and their role in the larger conflict against the Others.

 Notable Giants: Wun Weg Wun Dar Wun and Beyond